 This is a more difficult trait to find than you might realize, particularly in our modern era where everyone is so focused on their own needs and wants.
-Indeed, our own founder has written about the importance of empathy because, as he has discovered as a product lead at a number of large B2B companies, it is a skill that many PMs have not fully developed.
+Indeed, our founder has written about the importance of empathy because, as he has discovered as a product lead at several large B2B companies, it is a skill that many PMs have not fully developed.

 Charisma, or natural leadership ability, might not seem as obvious as the previous traits.
 But as many product executives have told us over the years, it is just as important for a PM.